Stecker Machine Blog

 2. Demand Detailed Project Management

 Project management can also set a machine shop apart from others.
-First, having an in-house team — manufacturing engineers and full-time fixture building machinists — means you’ll get dedicated performance and experience peace of mind.
+Having an in-house team — manufacturing engineers and full-time fixture building machinists — means you’ll get reliable performance, and you’ll feel confident about that project.

-Second, consider if a shop has in-house experts on castings who develop multiple foundry partnerships.
-If they regularly collaborate to tackle design changes, you can rest assured that changes are handled quickly and successfully.
+Consider if a shop has in-house experts on castings who develop multiple foundry partnerships.
+The more they collaborate to tackle design changes, the quicker — and more successful — the changes are handled.

-Third, solid foundry partnerships are magnified when the right tools are available to deliver design changes swiftly.
+Reliable foundry partnerships are magnified when the right tools are available to deliver design changes swiftly.
 Proper machine tooling, machining centers, and programming capabilities are needed when manufacturing machined castings.
-For instance, with state-of-the-art, 3-D CAD fixture expertise (and a well-thought-out plan), the expectation is for design changes to happen efficiently.
+For instance, with 3-D CAD fixture expertise (and a solid plan), design changes happen much more efficiently.

 3. Consider the Importance of Part Tolerances

-Quality is also a major part of design changes.
-Think about it: just about anything can be machined once.
-But can hundreds (or thousands) of parts be run with the same consistency?
-Again, it takes tools and expertise to get the job done right the first time and every time.
+Consider this: Just about anything can be perfectly machined once.
+But can thousands of parts be run with the same consistency?
+Yes, but it requires a combination of the right tools and human expertise to do the job right every single time.

-Part tolerance is one obvious way to measure quality.
+Part tolerance is one obvious way to measure quality and consistency.
 Tolerance is a dimensional range that’s deemed acceptable by the designer and is based on the part’s function, fit, and form.
 Not meeting tolerance can result in more foundry or machine scrap, a product not functioning properly, tooling rework, extra machining, and/or warranty issues from a customer.

-Design changes require as much attention to tolerances as any other project.
-After all, exact means exact, no matter what the project.
-However, it’s important to remember that a tighter tolerance can result in additional cost, additional fixturing, or longer cycle times because slowing down the machine may be the only way to achieve some tight tolerances.
+Exact means exact, no matter what the project.
+However, it’s important to remember that a tighter tolerance can result in additional cost, additional fixturing, or longer cycle times (because slowing down the machine may be the only way to achieve some tight tolerances).
 To keep costs down, designers should only apply tight tolerances to critical areas.

 4. Dominate on Drawings

-This holds true for design changes.
-Because a print is the primary direction to a machinist, it needs to be clear and legible.
-Machine shops evaluate a print to their best abilities, planning all steps based on what is available.
-That drawing holds the key to avoiding mistakes and saving money (which are likely top-of-mind during design changes).
+A print is the primary direction to a machinist, and it needs to be clear and legible.
+Top machine shops evaluate a print to their best abilities, planning all steps based on what is available.
+That drawing holds the key to avoiding mistakes and saving money, which are likely top-of-mind during design changes.

 5. Keep Things Professional